temporal-community/openai-agents-demos/openai_agents/workflows/research_agents/README.md

 **Cost-Optimized Models:**
 - **Triage Agent**: `gpt-4o-mini` - Fast routing decisions
 - **Clarifying Agent**: `gpt-4o-mini` - Question generation
 - **Instruction Agent**: `gpt-4o-mini` - Query enrichment
+- **ImageGen Agent**: `gpt-4o-mini` - Image description generation

 **Research Models:**
 - **Planner Agent**: `gpt-4o` - Complex search strategy
-- **Search Agent**: Uses web search APIs (no LLM)
+- **Search Agent**: `gpt-4o-mini` - Web search with required tool usage
 - **Writer Agent**: `gpt-5` - High-quality report synthesis
 - **PDF Generator Agent**: `gpt-4o-mini` - PDF formatting decisions + WeasyPrint for generation

-This configuration balances cost efficiency for routing/clarification logic while using more powerful models for core research tasks.
+This configuration balances cost efficiency for routing/clarification/image generation logic while using more powerful models for core research tasks.
+The ImageGen Agent runs in parallel with the research pipeline to maximize throughput.

+## Future Work

+### Distributed Worker Compatibility

+Currently, the image generation feature writes generated images to the local file system (`temp_images/` directory).
+This means the workflow is **not compatible with workers running on different hosts** - the PDF Generator Agent must run on the same host as the ImageGen Agent to access the generated image files.

+**Limitation:** In a distributed Temporal deployment where activities may execute on different worker hosts, the PDF generation activity may not be able to read the image file created by the image generation activity.

+**Potential Solutions:**
+- Store images in cloud object storage (S3, GCS, etc.) instead of local filesystem
+- Use Temporal's blob storage capabilities to pass image data between activities
+- Implement a shared network filesystem accessible by all workers
+- Return base64-encoded image data (requires addressing serialization size limits)